Oscillating dynamical friction on galactic bars by trapped dark matter: Torque in the slow limit

 In the limit $\varepsilon \rightarrow \infty$, the slow action is conserved and the slow angle $\thetas$ asymptotically approaches the angle of circulation $\thetac$.
 The torque exerted on untrapped orbits is

-Analogous to (\ref{eq:torque_lib_limit}), far from the resonance, the torque becomes harmonic:
+Far from the resonance, the torque again becomes harmonic:

 The behaviour of the torque is plotted in Fig.~\ref{fig:dLzdt_thetap}.
 As seen in (\ref{eq:torque_lib_limit}) and (\ref{eq:torque_rot_limit}), the torque fluctuates sinusoidally near the core $(\varepsilon \ll 1)$ of the resonance, as well as far from it $(\varepsilon \gg 1)$.
-As predicted from (\ref{eq:torque_lib_limit}), the torque on trapped orbits diminishes towards $\varepsilon = 0$ where it vanishes.
-Near the separatrix $(\varepsilon \approx 1)$, the torque forms a dip at $\thetal = \pi/2, 3\pi/2$ since orbits stagnate near the unstable singular points $(\thetas - \thetasres, \Js - \Jsres) = (\pm \pi, 0)$: in the case of the CR at $\Jfo = 0$ (circular, $\Jr = 0$) and $\Jft = 0$ (in-plane, $L = \Lz$), these points correspond to the unstable Lagrange points on the bar's major axis.
+The torque on trapped orbits diminishes towards $\varepsilon = 0$ where it vanishes.
+Near the separatrix $(\varepsilon \approx 1)$, the torque forms a dip at $\thetal = \pi/2, 3\pi/2$ since orbits stagnate near the unstable singular points $(\thetas - \thetasres, \Js - \Jsres) = (\pm \pi, 0)$, which, for the corotation resonance, correspond to the unstable Lagrange points $L_{1,2}$ on the bar's major axis.
 As the orbit approaches the separatrix, the dip deepens and eventually the torque becomes zero over the entire phase except at $\thetal = 0$ and $\pi$.
-This situation is analogous to a real pendulum in transition from oscillation to circulation that spends most of it time/phase stagnating at the top of the pivot with hardly any change in momentum.
+This situation is analogous to a real pendulum in transition from oscillation to circulation that spends most of its time/phase stagnating at the top of the pivot with hardly any change in momentum.